A Treatise Concerning the Principles of Human Knowledge: Ideas, or unthinking things

 The mechanical principle of attraction is used to explain the tendency of bodies to move toward each other.
 But attraction is merely a general name that describes an effect.
 It does not signify the cause of the observed motion.
 All efficient causes are produced by the will of a mind or spirit (mind or spirit being that which thinks, wills, and perceives).
 Gravitation (mutual attraction) is said to be universal.
-We, however, don't know if gravitation is necessary or essential everywhere in the universe.
+We, however, do not know if gravitation is necessary or essential everywhere in the universe.
 Gravitation depends only on the will of the mind or spirit that governs the universe.

 Four conclusions result from these premisses: (1) Mind or spirit is the efficient cause in nature; (2) We should investigate the final causes or purposes of things; (3) We should study the history of nature and make observations and experiments in order to draw useful general conclusions; (4) We should observe the phenomena that we see in order to discover general laws of nature in order to deduce other phenomena from them.
 These four conclusions are based on the wisdom, goodness, and kindness of God.

 Newton asserted that time, space, and motion can be distinguished into absolute/relative, true/apparent, mathematical/vulgar.
 In so doing, he assumed that time, space, and motion are usually thought of as being related to sensible things.
 But they also, he assumed, have an inner nature that exists apart from a spectator's mind and has no relation to sensible things.
 He described an absolute time, space, and motion that are distinguished from relative or apparent time, space, and motion.
 Berkeley disagreed.
 To him, all motion is relative because the idea that Berkeley had of motion necessarily included relation.